 Volumetric water content was measured throughout each cover system profile to observe changes in the degree of saturation of the cover system material.
-In order to successfully mitigate the ingress of oxygen into the underlying waste rock, a material must remain at or near saturated levels.
+To successfully mitigate the ingress of oxygen into the underlying waste rock, a material must remain at or near saturated levels.
 As the degree of saturation exceeds 80%, the diffusion coefficient typically decreases by several orders of magnitude.
 A general guideline suggests that maintaining a consistent degree of saturation of 85% or greater within a layer will effectively limit the amount of oxygen movement by diffusion (Aachib et al. 2004).

-Water content data show that the compacted clay layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation of 97% (Table 3.2).
+Water content data shows that the compacted clay layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation of 93% (Table 3.6).
 The degree of saturation maintained in the cover system demonstrates that the compacted clay layer is retaining sufficient pore-water to attenuate oxygen transport.
-The noncompacted overburden clay was also examined to assess the capability of the material to mitigate oxygen ingress during MRS construction.
-It was found that the top 50 cm of material had an average degree of saturation of 86%, while the bottom 50 cm of material has an average degree of saturation above 90% (Table 3.2).
-Although the noncompacted clay experienced periods below 85%, the noncompacted layer would be able to reduce oxygen ingress during construction for the majority of the year.
-It is clear from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of a high degree of saturation in both the compacted and noncompacted layers.
+The 2020-2021 monitoring period observed the degree of saturation of the CBC drop to 90% and 83% at Trial #1 and Trial #2, respectively.
+The drop in saturation results from a dry period observed from June to August 2021.
+Precipitation following this period allowed degree of saturation in the CBC to rebound to the level historically maintained.
+The drying front that reached both the Trial #1 (Figure 3.12) and Trial #2 (Figure 3.13) compacted layer receded with the late September - early October rainfall events, and an appropriate degree of saturation was establishing going into the winter months.
+It can be determined from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of an adequate degree of saturation in both the compacted and noncompacted layers throughout extended periods of dry and warm weather.
+Estimated oxygen diffusion modelling is further quantified and discussed in Section 3.5.